microsoft/TypeScript-Handbook/pages/Functions.md

 In TypeScript, every parameter is assumed to be required by the function.
 This doesn't mean that it can't be given `null` or `undefined`, but rather, when the function is called the compiler will check that the user has provided a value for each parameter.
 The compiler also assumes that these parameters are the only parameters that will be passed to the function.
-In short, the number of arguments when calling a function has to match the number of parameters the function expects.
+In short, the number of arguments given to a function has to match the number of parameters the function expects.

 ```ts
 function buildName(firstName: string, lastName: string) {